Family Friendly Airline Review- Turkish Airlines

 A good touch was the supply of a chocolate milk with cute character as a breakfast thing for the children, as I generally find hot breakfasts don’t work for my children.
 Breakfast for kids: Does no one know – all children need is Philidelphia or cheese rolls, fruit, and yoghurt?
 The simpler the better.

-I can’t remember a kids’ meal – but what I do remember which did not fill me with joy was all of us being served at once.
+I forgot to order a kids’ meal – but what I do remember which did not fill me with joy was all of us being served at once.
 I think there should be a parent’s dinner slot!!
 I know kids’ meals usually come first to make this work.
-I don’t know what went wrong there, but when struggling with a baby and a small child, if one parent could eat first, it would be such a tremendous help, but they seemed stymied by this.
+When struggling with a baby and a small child, if one parent could eat first, it would be such a tremendous help, but they seemed stymied by this.

 The food overall was good.
 I loved the real Turkish delight (not the vile western stuff) they served.
 I think they could go a bit more ethnic on that, as real Turkish food is sheer delight.